vert-x3/vertx-unit/README.md

 ## Todo

+- find a way to configure junit runner timeout
 - when asserting
     - check the same context is used when running with a context (configurable)
     - ensure that any assert is done before the completion of a test, at the moment we are doing that